Anxiety: Psychological

 Poor coping skills (e.g., rigidity/inflexible problem solving, denial, avoidance, impulsivity, extreme self-expectation, negative thoughts, affective instability, and inability to focus on problems) are associated with anxiety.
 Anxiety is also linked and perpetuated by the person's own pessimistic outcome expectancy and how they cope with feedback negativity.
 Temperament (e.g., neuroticism) and attitudes (e.g. pessimism) have been found to be risk factors for anxiety.

 Cognitive distortions such as overgeneralizing, catastrophizing, mind reading, emotional reasoning, binocular trick, and mental filter can result in anxiety.
 For example, an overgeneralized belief that something bad "always" happens may lead someone to have excessive fears of even minimally risky situations and to avoid benign social situations due to anticipatory anxiety of embarrassment.
 In addition, those who have high anxiety can also create future stressful life events.
 Together, these findings suggest that anxious thoughts can lead to anticipatory anxiety as well as stressful events, which in turn cause more anxiety.
 Such unhealthy thoughts can be targets for successful treatment with cognitive therapy.

 Psychodynamic theory posits that anxiety is often the result of opposing unconscious wishes or fears that manifest via maladaptive defense mechanisms (such as suppression, repression, anticipation, regression, somatization, passive aggression, dissociation) that develop to adapt to problems with early objects (e.g., caregivers) and empathic failures in childhood.
 For example, persistent parental discouragement of anger may result in repression/suppression of angry feelings which manifests as gastrointestinal distress (somatization) when provoked by another while the anger remains unconscious and outside the individual's awareness.
 Such conflicts can be targets for successful treatment with psychodynamic therapy.
-While psychodynamic therapy tends to explore the underlying roots of anxiety, cognitive behavioral therapy has also been shown to be a successful treatment for anxiety by altering irrational thoughts and unwanted behaviors.
+While psychodynamic therapy tends to explore the underlying roots of anxiety, cognitive behavioral therapy targets the thoughts and behaviours that keep anxiety going.
+A meta-analysis of 41 randomized placebo-controlled trials found it moderately efficacious across anxiety and related disorders (Hedges' g = 0.56 on target symptoms), with the largest effects in obsessive–compulsive disorder, generalized anxiety disorder and acute stress disorder, and smaller ones in post-traumatic stress disorder, social anxiety disorder and panic disorder.